botfront/botfront/botfront/docs/guide/getting-started/import-export.md

 ## Botfront
 Projects can be exported and imported in Botfront, everything will be retained.
 NLU, stories, branches, links, policies, config, etc. You can choose whether to export conversational data or not.

+If you export without conversations, the export file will not overwrite existing conversations when imported.
+If you choose to include conversations in the export, the export file will overwite all exsiting conversations when imported.

 ## Compatibility with Rasa / Rasa X

 ### Export